CEPIZIN/QRcode-generate/generatelinks/README.md

 ![Alt text](image.png)

 This is a simple React project for generating QR codes from URLs, developed with the purpose of assisting people in quickly generating QR codes.
-The application allows users to enter a URL in the input field, and upon submitting the form, the user's input is logged to the console.
+The application allows users to enter a URL in the input field, and generate the QrCode then donwload.

 ### Table of Contents
 - [How It Works](#how-it-works)